In college I studied anthropology and neuroscience. I live in San Diego with my family, and I enjoy travel, music, and exercise.

 In addition to permethrin, several other lotions are effective, including benzyl benzoate, sulfur in petrolatum, crotamiton, and lindane.
 Ivermectin (Stromectol), which is taken orally rather than applied as a lotion, is an anti-parasitic drug that is also effective.
 Tea tree oil has been shown to kill the mites—but it has not yet been approved for use, which means that it may not be entirely effective, may have undesirable side effects, or may not have been studied thoroughly.

 I would beware of the many, many other bizarre treatments you might find online, as they are likely to be a waste of time, energy, and money.
 For instance, various bath ingredients may quell the itch but will ultimately do nothing to solve the underlying problem.
-There are several homeopathic treatments promoted online, but I cannot comment on their effectiveness as I do not have experience with them.
+There are several homeopathic treatments promoted online, but I cannot comment on their effectiveness due to lack of personal experience with said items.

 Carey, Elea (medically reviewed by Laura Marusinec, MD).
 “Scabies Bites: How to Know If You've Been Bit and How to Treat.”
 June 29, 2016.
 HealthLine.
 Retrieved March 27, 2017.